csev/dj4e/assn/mdn/paw_skeleton.md

 Continue with the Tutorial
 --------------------------

+Read this entire section before you start the tutorial.
+In particular when the tutorial tells you to `runserver` come back to these instructions.

-Then continue with the tutorial at the step *Creating the catalog application*:
+We will start the tutorial at the step *Creating the catalog application*:

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/skeleton_website#creating_the_catalog_application